graezykev/explain-nuance-git-merge-rebase/README.md

 <img alt="" src="image-12.png" width="250" />

-It's `d512c2f`, remember what was it before rebase?
+It's `d512c2f`, remember what was it before the rebase?
 It was `89ccb71`.

 And the changes of this commit.